oliver32767/cork/readme.md

     prnd = Pseudorandom(username, state.seed)

-    # Pseudorandom.random_line() reads a random line from the specified text file
+    # Pseudorandom.random_line() reads a random line from the specified text file.
+    # this differs from using something like .choice(file.readlines()) in that
+    # the file does not need to be read entirely in to memory.
+    # this allows you to use very large text files with no performance hit

     full_name = prnd.random_line("fake_data/first_names.txt") + ' ' +
                 prnd.random_line("fake_data/last_names.txt")